gavish47/-Covid-19-in-India-Dashboard-Analysis/README.md

-# COVID-19 India Dashboard in Tableau
+# 🌍COVID-19 India Dashboard in Tableau

 The **COVID-19 India Dashboard** is an interactive visualization tool created using **Tableau**.
 It provides vital data and insights related to the COVID-19 pandemic in India, offering users a dynamic way to analyze and understand the pandemic's impact across the country.

-## Key Features
+## 🔑Key Features

 - **ICMR Testing Labs in Each State**
   - Displays detailed information on ICMR-approved testing labs, including their locations and testing capacities in each state.